If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 Marie Forleo is a celebrity in the US.
 She has a TV channel, podcasts, courses, etc.

-On her website (which we already talked about in this previous article) she has photos with Oprah, Richard Branson, Tony Robbins and other personalities.
+On her website, she shows photos with Oprah, Richard Branson, Tony Robbins and other personalities.

 But what impresses most and gives Marie more credibility as a life coach are the success stories you can find in a section (too hidden, in my opinion) on her website.

 There, flesh and blood people tell how Marie has helped them to achieve their dreams and to have more confidence in themselves.